This Paleo pumpkin and coconut custard is the perfect dessert for your Halloween and Thanksgiving parties! You can make them ahead, too!

 Instructions

-• Preheat the oven to 325°F with the rack in the middle.
-Boil a full kettle of water.
+• Heat the oven to 325°F with the rack in the middle and boil a full kettle of water.

-• Get two 9″ x 13” glass baking dishes and lay a small towel on the bottom of each one (the towel will keep the ramekins from slipping around).
+• While the oven is heating, grab two 9" x 13” glass baking dishes and lay a small towel on the bottom of each baking dish (the towel will keep the ramekins from slipping around).
+Divide eight 6-ounce ramekins into the two casserole dishes.

 • Heat the coconut milk in a small saucepan over low heat until it’s steaming but not boiling.